DataDog/documentation/content/en/tracing/trace_collection/one-step-apm.md

 </ul>
 <p>for tracing Java, Python, Node.js, and .NET services.
 Try it out!</p>

-<p>For Kubernetes deployments, a private beta is available for tracing Java, Python, Node.js, .NET and Ruby services. <a href="tktk">Fill out this form to request access</a>.</p>
+<p>For Kubernetes deployments, a private beta is available for tracing Java, Python, Node.js, .NET and Ruby services. <a href="http://dtdg.co/apm-onboarding">Fill out this form to request access</a>.</p>
 </div>

 ## Enable APM on your services in one step